-When you operate your credit card, you’re borrowing money from the credit card agency with the option of repaying the complete borrowed amount by using the due date to your statement, or paying a minimum month-to-month charge, which is delivered to the balance for as long as it stays unpaid.
+When you operate your credit card.
+You’re borrowing money from the credit card agency.
+With the option of repaying the complete borrowed amount by using the due date to your statement or paying a minimum month-to-month charge.
+Which is deliver to the balance for as long as it stays unpaid.

-For each month which you don’t pay the total stability due, you must at the least pay the minimum month-to-month fee, which includes the interest rate.
-The APR that credit card agencies fee is often charged on your statement.
+For each month in which you don’t pay the total stability due.
+You must at the least pay the minimum month-to-month fee.
+Which includes the interest rate.
+The APR that credit card agencies fee is often charge on your statement.
 APR Interest Rate can variety from 12.49% – 25.49% relying on wherein you stay and the credit card you hold.

 How to calculate your APR?

-To calculate how much interest you’ll be charged, you’ll want to recognize your average every day balance, the range of days in your billing cycle and your APR.
+To calculate how much interest you’ll charge, you’ll want to recognize your average everyday balance.
+The range of days in your billing cycle and your APR.

 Let’s say you have a credit card and an average daily purchase balance of $2,000 at the end of your 30-day billing cycle.
 You also have a variable purchase APR of 19.99%.